fluidgravityaccelerations/interpolation/README.md

-# 1D Interpolation in MATLAB
+# Interpolation

-This repository provides simple **vectorized implementations** of two interpolation methods for uniformly spaced samples in MATLAB:
+This repository provides implementations of the following interpolation methods:

-- **Nearest Neighbor Interpolation**
+- **Nearest Neighbor** (in Matlab and Python)
-- **Linear Interpolation**

-Both functions are designed to mimic MATLAB's built-in `interp1` function (with options `'nearest'` and `'linear'`) but implemented explicitly for educational purposes.
-The goal is clarity and compactness.
+- **Linear** (in Matlab and Python)

+The codes are designed for educational purposes only.

 ---